serverlessworkflow/specification/specification.md

 * If `type` is `expression`, defines the expression syntax.
 Take a look at the [workflow expressions section](#Workflow-Expressions) for more information on this.

 The [`metadata`](#Workflow-Metadata) property allows users to define custom information to function definitions.
-This allows you for example to define functions that describe of a command executions on a Docker image:
+This allows you for example to define functions that describe command executions on a Docker image:

 ```yaml
 functions: